1. Why SIP is good for beginners

-If you are a beginner in investing, it is better to put your money in SIPs – be it monthly, quarterly or semi-annually.
-It will also prevent you from catching the market high and getting burned.
-A pre-agreed sum you can comfortably shell out per month can inculcate good savings habit as well as grow your wealth for your financial future.
-You can set it to be auto-deducted at the beginning of every month if you are a salaried person.
-Investing in Cleartax Invest SIP will serve your purpose as you will be presented with handpicked funds from top Indian fund houses.
+Systematic Investment Plans – be it monthly, quarterly or semi-annually – will also prevent you from catching the market volatility and getting burned.
+A pre-agreed sum you can comfortably shell out per month can save you taxes as well as grow wealth without the need for market timing.
+Going for Cleartax Invest SIP will serve your purpose as we present you handpicked funds from top Indian fund houses.

 2. How to customize SIP

 Yes, you can customize your SIP.
 In fact, you can start with an amount as small as Rs.
 500 (Rs.
 6000 per year).
 Did you know you can even start a fortnightly, weekly or even daily SIPs?
 This is how customization works and you can use this to your advantage.

 Many AMCs allow this to make it easier and convenient for their customers.
 Aside from this, there are also step-up SIPs that let you increase your SIP contribution.
 For instance, if you invest Rs.
 5000 per month, you can increase the amount by 10% or 20% in the following year.
 This combined with the power of compounding will build your savings at a faster pace.
 In the recent years, SIPs have been generating 15% to 18% returns.

 a.
 Builds financial discipline

 Saving an amount habitually imparts staunch financial discipline.
 You will get into the habit of investing regularly and it will be easier to fight the temptation to spend all your salary.

 You do not have to constantly keep an eye on the market rise and falls.
 Investing lumpsum require you to assess the market movements and it can cause you to delay your investment decisions.

 c.
 Option to automate payments